Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 They identify problems

-Our research further tells us that 66% of retailers and brands use reviews to improve products, and 50% to improve marketing tactics and messaging.
+The same research also tells us that 66% of retailers and brands use reviews to improve products, and 50% to improve marketing tactics and messaging.
 Getting this feedback gives you a chance to talk to manufacturers and vendors to address problems head-on so your reputation stays intact.
 And, demonstrate to consumers that you care about quality.

 Clothing retailer Vertbaudet, for example, noticed consistent negative reviews around the sizing for a line of maternity dresses.
 The brand took this feedback on board and resized the line, leading to a 12% increase in sales.